rranelli/rranelli.github.io/_posts/08-03-2015-bloom-filter-in-elixir.md

 # <p hidden>bloom-filter-in-elixir<p hidden>

 **TL;DR**: One of the things I like to do when learning a new language is to implement fundamental data structures in them like stacks, heaps, hash tables, and so on.
 In this post, I am going to show you how I implemented a [Bloom Filter](http://en.wikipedia.org/wiki/Bloom_filter) in [Elixir](http://elixir-lang.org/) and talk about the experience.

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>

 ## Elixir?
 Is this a drink?

-My newest take in programming languages is learning [Elixir](http://elixir-lang.org/).
+My newest thing in programming languages is learning [Elixir](http://elixir-lang.org/).
 A colleague from work lent me his copy of Dave Thomas' [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) book and I'm really enjoying it so far.
 Elixir is a young functional language created by [@josevalim](https://twitter.com/josevalim) (The first Brazilian guy to work in Rails' core team) that turned